GeRmAnImAl/Group1HRMSAPP/README.md

 as features planned for the future.

+# Use Case 2: Track Time and Attendance
 ## Time Off Request Functionality
 Any user with an employee ID can create a time off request.
 Only the assigned manager for the